juancarlospaco/nim-gatabase/README.md

 * The actual values are passed via `varargs` directly using stdlib, Gatabase does not format values ever.
 * Nim code `values 5` generates `VALUES ( ?, ?, ?, ?, ? )`.
-* Gatabase never formats values, the actual values are passed via `varargs` using stdlib.

 ### UPDATE